10 Basic Skills Every Writer Should Know

 Once you identify your genre and understand where your book fits within the vast canon of literature, you’ll find writing easier, identify your audience more easily and maybe even discover a quicker path to publication.
 I’d be delighted to learn your stories on these issues and share them and your comments with the other readers of this column.

-There are a number of factors influencing how you can publish and what type of publisher you can choose.
-Or become: the following and professional standing –that is, the “platform”—of the author. the type or genre of the book, the number of books you have to offer in the excitement you can generate over the appearance of your new book, whether it be a novel, biography, cookbook or self-improvement strategy.
-In the next two pages under this heading, we’ll take advantage of some expert advice and I’ll share some insights I’ve learned
+There are a number of factors influencing how you can publish and what type of publisher you can choose–or become.
+The professional standing you have and the following, or audience, you can develop will determines, your “platform” as an author.
+This standing will also increase through. the type or genre of the book, the number of books you have to offer and the excitement you can generate over the appearance of your new book, whether it be a novel, biography, cookbook or self-improvement strategy.
+In the next two pages under this heading, we’ll take advantage of some expert advice and I’ll share some insights I’ve learned..
+CONTINUE READING

-When a new writer receives a copy of their first published book, like one’s first child, it is a joy to behold.
-It also signals change in one’s life and and important milestone in anyone’s writing career and, most important, a challenge to move on with the next phase of the work.
+When as a new writer you receive a copy your first published book, like your first child, it is a joy to behold.
+It also signals a change in your life and an important milestone in your writing career.
+Most important, it’s a challenge to move on with the next phase of the work.
 But what should the next steps be?

 The answer lies in the reasons you wrote the book.
 Was it to pass your own story, experience and history on to your grandchildren?
 Do you you have a larger message and many more books to write, of which this one is only the first?
 Do you have the goal of making money and eventually earning a living from a writing career?
 You may have variations on these goals, or still others.
 Your approach to these objectives will be determined by what you want to accomplish.
 We’ll look into each and discuss ways of achieving them.
 We’ll especially explore ways to publicize your work, increase the size of your audience and generate sales.